Replying to university offers

 You can track the progress of your application throughout the process using UCAS Track, which will give you an up-to-the-minute summary of where all your applications are in the system.
 Your password will be sent to you with the acknowledgement of your application.

-There are several different deadlines for replying to university offers, depending on when you submitted your application and when UCAS receives offers and decisions from universities.
+There are several different deadlines for replying to university offers, depending on when you submitted your application and when UCAS gets offers and decisions from universities.